 These are the “glamorous” examples of urban decay in Detroit.
 Mostly, there are just seemingly endless blocks of much more prosaic abandonment and blight.
 Whereas the Michigan Central and the broad stretches of urban prairie represent a sort of post-apocolyptic scene, much of the rest has more of a currently-under-siege look and feel.
 Boarded up (or wide open) empty buildings, bustling with scrappers, dopers, and the homeless, people living or just surviving in broad swaths of city with crumbling infrastructure and minimal retail.

 I’m not a big fan of a lot of the decisions made by the Big 3.
-I admit that, like most residents of this area, I have direct connections to the auto industry and therefore an urgent personal interest in their survival.
+I admit that, like most residents of this area, I have direct connections to the auto industry and therefore a personal interest in their survival.
 Yet even if you live far removed from this area, you do not want to pick up the tab for the failure of one of these companies, which will cost many times more than the bailout.
 We’ve been surprised at the lack of depth in the news in outlining why bankruptcy for GM is not really an option, how different their situation is from the airlines, and how this particular economic climate has taken “fairness” off the table.
 Kingfisher and I have spent some time explaining this to far-flung relatives.
 Here are some articles we recommend: